How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 Governing Agency Massachusetts Superior Courts

 Massachusetts usury law is governed by Massachusetts Superior Courts.
 The maximum allowable interest rate is 20% (20% criminal usury threshold).
-Penalties for exceeding the usury limit include: Criminal felony; contract voided.
+Penalties for exceeding the usury limit include: Interest over 20% is criminal usury punishable by up to 10 years; the court may void the loan (M.G.L. c.
+271, s.
+49).
 The statute of limitations for enforcing a promissory note in Massachusetts is 6 years.
 Notarization is not required but recommended.
 Our documents are designed to comply with Massachusetts law and include all required provisions.

 Frequently Asked Questions